Digital Headache Diary pilot for Migraine Care at Oxford University Hospitals

-Thank you for joining the Oxford University Hospitals Migraine Pathway Pilot.
+Thank you for your interest in joining our Digital Headache Diary Pilot.
 Your participation is an important part of shaping how we care for people living with migraine—making it more efficient, personalised, and empowering.

 This pilot project, in collaboration with our digital health partner Migrevention, is focused on improving how migraine symptoms are tracked and managed using a digital headache diary, instead of a traditional paper diary.